 To quickly recap some major points:

-– Shape can range from spherical to oval to oblong, adapting to how eggs are deposited and fertilized.
+- Shape Variety: Ranges from spherical to oval to oblong.
 Pelagic eggs that float freely in open water are often spherical, while demersal eggs that attach to surfaces are more oval or oblong.

-– Size spans from tiny grains less than a millimeter across to large clusters over a foot in diameter.
+- Size Spectrum: Spans from tiny grains less than a millimeter across to large shark egg cases.
 Smaller eggs are produced in huge numbers, while larger eggs receive more parental investment.

-– Colors like clear, pink, orange, or black camouflage eggs or warn predators.
-Pigments largely derive from the mother’s diet.
+- Color Adaptations: Vibrant shades like clear, pink, orange, or black camouflage the spawn or warn reef predators.
+These protective pigments largely derive from the mother’s diet.

-– Groupings go from loose scatters to tight clumps to liquid skeins.
-Clustering minimizes dispersal or protects vulnerable eggs.
+- Grouping Strategies: Ranges from loose scatters to tight cichlid clumps to long gelatinous ribbons.
+Clustering minimizes environmental dispersal and allows parents to easily guard vulnerable eggs.

 The diversity of fish egg traits highlights nature’s ingenuity in propagating species.
 Far from a uniform template, eggs adapt in endless ways to meet the reproductive challenges faced across drastically different aquatic environments and fish life histories.